Value-Function-based Sequential Minimization for Bi-level Optimization: Conclusions

 \section{Conclusions}

-In this paper, we propose a novel bi-level algorithm BVFSM to remove the LLC condition required by earlier works, and improve the efficiency of gradient-based method, to break through the bottleneck caused by high-dimensional non-convex LL problems of complex real-world tasks.
+In this paper, we propose a novel bi-level algorithm BVFSM to provide an accessible path for large-scale problems with high dimensions from complex real-world tasks.
+With the help of value-function which breaks the traditional mindset in gradient-based methods, BVFSM can remove the LLC condition required by earlier works, and improve the efficiency of gradient-based methods, to overcome the bottleneck caused by high-dimensional non-convex LL problems.
 By transforming the regularized LL problem into UL objective by the value-function-based sequential minimization method, we obtain a sequence of single-level unconstrained differentiable problems to approximate the original problem.
-We prove the convergence without LLC, and present our numerical superiority through complexity analysis and numerical evaluations for a variety of applications.
+We prove the asymptotic convergence without LLC, and present our numerical superiority through complexity analysis and numerical evaluations for a variety of applications.
 We also extend our method to BLO problems with constraints, and pessimistic BLO problems.

 \ifCLASSOPTIONcompsoc